Ranchordas Pagi: Career

-In the beginning of 1965 war, Pakistan Army captured 'Vidhkot' in Kutch border in Gujarat.
+In the beginning of 1965 war, Pakistan Army captured Vidhkot in Kutch border in Gujarat.
 In this encounter, about 100 Indian soldiers were killed.
-A 10,000 men Indian Army contingent was mobilised and had to reach ‘Chharkot’ in three days.
+A 10,000 men Indian Army contingent was mobilised and had to reach Chharkot in three days.
 The need for Ranchoddas Pagi was felt for the first time by the army.
 Ranchordas Pagi took work as a scout on behalf of the Indian Army.

 Due to his grip on the desert paths, he guided the army to the destination 12 hours before the scheduled time.
 He was personally chosen by Sam Saheb to guide the army and a special post was created in the army, 'Pagi' i.e., the person with knowledge of feet.

 The location and approximate number of 1200 Pakistani soldiers hiding in the Indian border was revealed based only by their footprints, and that was enough for the Indian Army to win that front.

 It is said that he also helped during war at Harami nala at a Channel of Sir Creek which is a Heaven for infiltrators and Smugglers.

 Along with the guidance of the army in the 1971 war, getting ammunition to the front was also part of Pagi's work.
-Pagi's role was important in the victory of the Indian tricolor on the 'Palinagar' town of Pakistan.
+Pagi's role was important in the victory of the Indian tricolor on the Palinagar town of Pakistan.
 Sam Sahib himself gave a cash prize of ₹300 from his own pocket.

-Field Marshal Sam Manekshaw died on 27 June 2008, and in 2009 at the age of 108 years, Pagi also took 'voluntary retirement' from the army.
-Pagi died in 2013 at the age of 112.
+Field Marshal Sam Manekshaw died on 27 June 2008, and in 2009 aged 108 years, Pagi also took 'voluntary retirement' from the army.
+Pagi died in 2013 aged 112.

-Even today his exploits are a part of Gujarati folk songs.
-His gallant saga will be sung for ages.
-Ranchoddas Rabari i.e., our ‘Pagi’ has become immortalized forever in Indian military history due to his patriotism, valor, bravery, sacrifice, dedication and decency.